-Lithium-ion products are dangerous goods and must be labeled as such when shipping.
-Strict guidelines and restrictions must be followed and must meet UN 38.3 test standards when shipping these products via air.
+Lithium-ion products are dangerous goods and must be labeled as such when transported.
+Strict guidelines and restrictions must be followed and must meet UN 38.3 test standards when transporting these products via air.
 However, counterfeit products can be mislabeled and not declared as dangerous goods in order to avoid the restrictions.
 Lithium-ion products copied to look like genuine products are inferior in quality and safety.
-Events such as drops during shipping may cause cells to undergo venting, thermal runaway, and fire if they have not been tested and proven against such incidents as part of the certification and testing process.
-Shipping counterfeit lithium-ion products is a serious risk and it causes accidents.4 Incidents of fatal crashes and fire in airplanes have been reported to be caused by fire resulting from undeclared lithium-ion products during transport.5
+Events such as drops during transportation may cause cells to undergo venting, thermal runaway, and fire if they have not been tested and proven against such incidents as part of the testing and certification process.
+Shipping counterfeit lithium-ion products is a serious risk and it causes accidents4.
+Incidents of fatal crashes and fires in airplanes have been reported to be caused by fire resulting from undeclared lithium-ion products during transport5.